Ben Dover (Manakin-Sabot, Virginia)

+History

+Built in 1853 for William Beverley Stanard on the Dover Plantation and named Ben Dover because the farm was at the bend of the river.

+The farm's most notable inhabitant, William T. Reed, Sr., who bought several nearby properties and used them as a rural retreat, was a close advisor to Governor Harry Byrd, and transformed the Italian Villa house into a 1920s Colonial Revival mansion.

+Charles Lindbergh landed his plane in a Ben Dover field during one of his many visits with Reed.

 Site

+The farm's original patentee in 1715, John Woodson, built a water-powered mill on this part of his plantation, which was still operated in the early 1900s.

 The main dwelling was built in 1853 as a villa or the Big House of the plantation, in an Italianate style.
 When renovated in 1930, it was transformed when given a Colonial Revival facade to mask decades of deterioration and poor patchwork.

 Contributing buildings, many of later construction, include tenant houses, a converted servants quarters (former slave quarters), a garage, a number of barns and sheds, a bowling alley, a smokehouse, and a stable.
 Contributing structures include three water towers, two well houses, animal feeders, a chicken coop, a silo and a swimming pool.
 The eight sites include stone foundations or sites of buildings no longer standing.
 Among these sites are two ruinous barns, a bridge ruin, an old road trace, and remains of landscape terracing.
 Together they represent the evolution of the Virginia plantation from the mid-19th century to the present day farm.

 It was listed on the National Register of Historic Places in 2000.